 Note: USAA is only available to military community members and their families.

-Who pays a lower insurance premium in Missouri?
+Who pays the lowest auto insurance premiums in Missouri?

 - Married drivers pay 8% less than single drivers.

-- Missouri drivers with clean records pay 29% less than drivers who have a DUI on their records.
+- Missouri drivers with clean records pay 29% less than drivers who have a DUI on their record.

 - Missouri drivers in their 20s pay 58% lower rates for insurance than a 16-year-old in Missouri.